 Travel Reimbursement Guidelines

 See Below for other publications

-Message from the Chief
+Message from the Interim Chief Dr. Beverly Mitchell

 Welcome to the Stanford Division of Hematology, a dynamic center for basic and translational research, clinical trials, patient care, and teaching.
 Our physicians, scientists, staff, and trainees collaborate to advance the understanding and treatment of hematologic disorders, all with the goal of improving outcomes for patients with these diseases.
 In pursuit of this objective, we engage with the broader Stanford community to bring innovation to our efforts.